succlz123/gradle-dependencies-check/README.md

 ## Dependencies Check

-A Gradle plugin that can hint user the same Gradle dependent library does not have the same version.
+A Gradle plugin that can hint user for the same Gradle dependent library does not have the same version.

 ## Usage